DarinM223/DarinM223.github.io/markdown/Defunctionalization.md

 },
 ```

+We have to be careful to only assign `value` after moving the old value into
+the frame pushed into `k2`.
+Mixing up the order of modifications can
+cause the wrong value to be in the frame.

 The last case `K_If2` calls `applyK'` with a jump expression without
 pushing to `k2`. `applyK'` doesn't use `k`, `go_exp`, or `value` but there is no need to clear out these variables; they will just be ignored in all the `applyK'` cases.